ucc23/updt_UCC/README.md

 5. Push any remaining changes to the `ucc` repository

-6. Deploy the site using the Github workflow [Build GitHub Page](https://github.com/ucc23/ucc/actions/workflows/jekyll-gh-pages.yml)
+6. Deploy the site using the Github workflow [Deploy Jekyll site to Pages](https://github.com/ucc23/ucc/actions/workflows/jekyll.yml)

 7. Test live site both in Chrome and Firefox